dietmarkuehl/P3552-task/lazy.md

 # Acknowledgements

-We would like to thank Ian Peterson and Alexey [???
-TODO] for comments on drafts of this proposal and general guidance.
+We would like to thank Ian Peterson, Alexey Spiridonov, and Lee Howes for comments on drafts of this proposal and general guidance.

 # Proposed Wording